 Latorre, who had built a reputation as a still photographer and then a commercial TV-spot director, liked a challenge.
 He began engineering a camera system, and 11 months later, he and his team had developed the first version of The Big Freeze.
 The four commercials made for M.D.
 Anderson won several national awards, including a Clio for visual effects.

 The Big Freeze, a large metal truss system with up to 360 cameras that captures a frozen scene in an instant, is now in its sixth generation.
-It has been used at The Golden Globes, the Grammys and the Emmys (known as the GlamCam 360); in the filming of the movie The Matrix; in hundreds of television commercials; and at live concerts, music festivals and sporting events all over the world.
+It has been used at The Golden Globes, the Grammys and the Emmys (known as the GlamCam 360); in the filming of hundreds of television commercials; and at live concerts, music festivals and sporting events all over the world.

 “We have taken The Big Freeze effects, that would take weeks to create in post-production for just one effect, to an eye-popping visual effect that now takes seconds to share,” he said, adding that he created the tools to make that happen by tapping into his interest in science and engineering.